Xpra-org/xpra/docs/Usage/Security.md

 "_D-Bus is a message bus system, a simple way for applications to talk to one another_.
 _In addition to interprocess communication, D-Bus helps coordinate process lifecycle_."
 This makes `dbus` both a very useful desktop environment component and a wide attack target.
-The limited `--dbus-proxy` calls can safely be turned off and the `--dbus-control` channel should be turned off if unused.
+The `--dbus-control` channel should be turned off if unused.

 ### Hardware Access
 Any subsystem that accesses hardware directly is an inherent security risk.